qdm12/gluetun/doc/firewall.md

 If you have a strict firewall setup (host level or router level), you might want to setup the following.

-## Start only

-The following is required when the container starts only:

-- Allow outbound TCP 443 to github.com
-- If `DOT=on`, allow outbound TCP 853 to allow Unbound to resolve github.com and the PIA subdomain name if you use PIA.
-- If `DOT=off` and `VPNSP=pia`, allow outbound UDP 53 to your DNS provider to resolve the PIA subdomain name.

 ## VPN connections

 You need the following to allow communicating with the VPN servers